 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

-What virtualization functions are moving in the firmware, hardware, software, and management layers, and what impact will those changes have on virtualization?
+- What virtualization and software-defined solutions are moving into the firmware, hardware, software, and management layers, and what impact will those changes have on virtualization and cloud infrastructure?

-What are the tie-in points between virtualization and cloud computing, and how can virtualization users prepare for cloud?
+- What are the tie-in points between virtualization, containers, and cloud computing, and how can virtualization users prepare for cloud?

-What is the market size and five-year forecast for virtualization software vendor revenue, both client and server?
+- What is the market size and five-year forecast for virtualization, containers, and cloud system software?

 - How do next-generation, cloud native applications drive infrastructure software choices?

 Advanced Micro Devices, Inc., Amazon.com, Inc., CLEARCUBE TECHNOLOGY, INC., Canonical Group Limited, Cisco Systems Internetworking Iletisim Hizmetleri Limited Sirketi, Cisco Systems, Inc., Citrix Systems GmbH, Dell Inc., Docker, Inc., EMC Corporation, Google Inc., Hewlett-Packard Company, IBM, Intel Corporation, Microsoft Corporation, Oracle Corporation, Parallels IP Holdings GmbH, Pensionsforsakringsaktiebolaget Veritas, Rackspace Hosting, Inc., Red Hat, Inc., Tripwire, Inc., VMware, Inc., Vizioncore, Inc., WYSE TECHNOLOGY INC., XSIGO SYSTEMS, INC.